DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 be to clean a bit the code and make it more customizable.
 You don't need to overengineer it, just improve it for your own use case :)

-For instance, as there are a lot of values to interpolate, I decided to make a simple [interpolator](https://github.com/DavidPeicho/davidpeicho.github.io/blob/master/src/frontpage/math.js) that would handle delays and scaling.
+For example, there are a lot of values we interpolate.
+I decided to make a simple [interpolator](https://github.com/DavidPeicho/davidpeicho.github.io/blob/master/src/frontpage/math.js) that would handle delays and scaling.